collinalexbell/HackMatrix/game-design.md

 # HackMatrix (v1)
 In this game, you will code your own 3d desktop environment
+## Design Mindset
+### I am building a Jewel
+I have something here.
+I just need to add more material to the kernel and compress it hard enough.
+Slow, methodical, consitent compression.
 ## Mechanic
 - Conceptual excercises and quests based on structures and algorithms needed to build the 3d desktop environment